Delivering software to labs across campus and enabling BYOD at Coventry University

 Find out more...

-Students want apps to complete their studies.
-Give them what they need to learn and their experience will be even more awesome.
+Students want software to get their studies done.
+Give them what they need and their learning experience will be even more awesome.

 Delivering software to labs across campus and enabling BYOD at Coventry University - Video Transcription